 Ronald E. Richter, Chief Executive Officer

-Steven Wolinsky, Chief Financial Officer
+Charles M. Figliozzi, Chief Financial Officer

-Richard Hucke, Senior Vice President, Campus Services
+Trevor M. John, Senior Vice President, Campus Services

-Steven Mayo, Vice President, Human Resources
+Yvette Pinkney, Vice President, Human Resources

 Jacqueline Sherman has 20 years of experience in city government and nonprofit organizations.
 Prior to joining JCCA, she was Associate Commissioner for Planning, Policy and Performance at New York City’s Administration for Children’s Services.
 Previously, Ms. Sherman served as General Counsel for Public Advocate Bill de Blasio.
 She also served as Director of the Center for the Courts and the Community at the Center for Court Innovation and as Counsel to the New York City Council’s Committee on General Welfare.
 Ms. Sherman has extensive experience in legal and policy analysis, program development and operations and complex project management.
 She graduated magna cum laude from both Harvard Law School and Amherst College.